Guillotine Regularization: Why removing layers is needed to improve generalization in Self-Supervised Learning

 \section{Additional experimental results}

 In this section, we present additional experimental results.
-The first one in Figure \ref{fig:acc_VIT} is a similar setup to the one in Figure \ref{fig:intro_plot} where we compared the performances at different layers for SSL methods and a supervised one except that we use a VIT-S instead of a Resnet50.
-We observe an important gap on the classification performances reached with a linear probe on different layers with the VIT-S when using SSL methods.
+The first one in Figure \ref{fig:projector_acc_resnet50} is an extended version of Figure \ref{fig:cartoon_plot} with additional results on the training set.
+Figure \ref{fig:acc_VIT} is a similar setup to the one in Figure \ref{fig:projector_acc_resnet50} where we compared the performances at different layers for SSL methods and a supervised one except that we use a VIT-B instead of a Resnet50.
+We observe an important gap on the classification performances reached with a linear probe on different layers with the VIT-B when using SSL methods.

-An additional experiment in Figure \ref{fig:simclr_ssl} shows the training and validation accuracy for SimCLR that we trained with different capacity of the Head and different values of the temperature hyperparameter.
-This figure shows how much the gap in performance increases as we vary the temperature.
-While the performances at the Head level are decreasing, the performances at the Trunk remained almost constant.
-This highlights how much \name is helping to make the network more robust to the choice of hyper-parameters.
+In Figure \ref{fig:epochs_resnet50}, we show how the performances at different layers change during training by using an online linear probing.
+At the beginning of the training the gap of performances between layers is low, however it increases significantly after 10 epochs.

-Lastly in Figure \ref{fig:exp_supervised_transfert_22k} we followed the same setup as for Figure \ref{fig:exp_supervised_transfert_250}, but using a supervised network trained on ImageNet 1K with random class split from ImageNet 22K.
+In Figure \ref{fig:sup_NN_SSL_projector} we show the accuracy computed with linear probes trained using projector and backbone representations.
+This figure is similar to Figure \ref{fig:sup_NN_SSL} except that we present the absolute accuracy value instead of the difference in accuracy with respect to the backbone.